AstonVSabrido/Final-Project-CS2/Draft1-Proposal.md

 In conclusion, these problems on transportation may start out small but with time it can become a much bigger threat.

 Project Objectives:
+1. To analyze transportation trip data so it can be used in a more meaningful way.
-1. To develop a program that processes and sorts trip information based on user-defined criteria such as destination, occupancy rate, date of trip, status, and fare.
+2. To let the user sort and filter trips based on criteria like destination, date, fare, and occupancy rate.
-2. To generate analytical outputs by calculating and displaying the number of trips that meet specific conditions, along with their average occupancy rates and fares.
+3. To show useful results such as the average fare, average occupancy rate, and the number of trips that match the chosen criteria.

 Planned Features:
 The code will ask the user for a criteria to sort the trips with (destination, travel duration, bus operator).